SapnaSChavan/Tableau-Comprehensive-Business-Analytics-Dashboard/README.md

 - Understand key performance metrics
 - Track profits and revenue by product category, sub-category, and region
 - Enable data-driven decisions by visualizing trends and patterns

-> The dashboard is created as part of a structured **Tableau Case Study Project** from the *Tableau Ultimate Course*.

 ---